iuliadmtru/Argus.jl/README.md

                 ]
 ```

-Without the specifying an escape depth, `@esc` would have escaped the
+Without specifying an escape depth, `@esc` would have escaped the
 entire expression:

 ```julia